systeminit/si/app/auth-portal/src/content/tutorial/08-asset_authoring.md

 From this code, we can see that a prop uses a `PropBuilder` class and needs a `kind` and a `name`.
 It also needs a `widget`.
-A widget is a way for us to be able to interact with the property via the System Initiative modelling screen.
+A widget is a way for us to be able to interact with the property via the System Initiative modeling screen.

-You can notice that within the widgets we have combo boxes to help our colleagues.
+You can notice that within the widgets, we have combo boxes to help our colleagues.
 We have also added a default value for `volumeType`.
 A volume type is a requirement when choosing an EBS Volume.
-AWS defaults to `gp2` in the UI so we can follow suit here in our schema using `setDefaultValue` in the prop.
+AWS defaults to `gp2` in the UI, so we can follow suit here in our schema using `setDefaultValue` in the prop.

 A prop can get its value from another `prop` or `inputSocket`.
 We can use the `setValueFrom` class as part of a prop to be able to do this.
 We can see an example of this in the `regionProp` in our schema definition.